Sakshichamola/Django_Project/README.md

 # Django Project

 ## 📌 Overview
-This is a Django-based web application that provides a sigup, login page with a web page
+This is a Django-based web application that provides a signup, login page with a web page

 ## 🚀 Features
 - User authentication (Login/Signup)